 It’s not just hormones that impact emotional health.
 Nutrition, exercise, stress management, and sleep can all play a part.

-• Food – Sugar and ultra-processed foods can have a negative impact on our bodies and our mood.
+Food – Sugar and ultra-processed foods can have a negative impact on our bodies and our mood.
 The best way to support emotional health is by eating a nutrient-rich diet full of whole foods, such as fruits, vegetables, complex carbohydrates and lean proteins.

-• Exercise – In one study, researchers saw a 25% decrease in the odds of becoming depressed for each major increase in objectively measured physical activity.3 For people who are already experiencing depression or anxiety, exercise can help relieve symptoms by releasing endorphins, which can improve your sense of well-being.
+Exercise – In one study, researchers saw a 25% decrease in the odds of becoming depressed for each major increase in objectively measured physical activity.3 For people who are already experiencing depression or anxiety, exercise can help relieve symptoms by releasing endorphins, which can improve your sense of well-being.

-• Stress Management – Whether you’re experiencing everyday stress from work or family situations or stress from more significant life events, it can take a toll on your mood.
+Stress Management – Whether you’re experiencing everyday stress from work or family situations or stress from more significant life events, it can take a toll on your mood.
 Finding ways to manage stress, such as meditation, socialization or exercise, can help keep your emotions balanced.

-• Sleep – We intuitively know that we feel better after a good night’s sleep, but chronic sleep deprivation can take a toll on our physical and mental health.
+Sleep – We intuitively know that we feel better after a good night’s sleep, but chronic sleep deprivation can take a toll on our physical and mental health.
 Make sure you’re setting yourself up for success by reducing caffeine, winding down in the evenings, and practicing good sleep hygiene.
 If you’re still experiencing problems, talk to your doctor.

 GenAge Can Help

 At GenAge Center, our team of physicians and specialists help clients address hormonal imbalances, nutrition, fitness, stress management and sleep.
 Our goal is to help our clients experience overall health, wellness, vitality and longevity.
-To learn more bout how we can create a personalized health and wellness plan for you, schedule a free evaluation today.
+To learn more about how we can create a personalized health and wellness plan for you, schedule a free evaluation today.

 Comments